jiazhi412/strong_attribute_bias/README.md

 # SABAF: Removing Strong Attribute Bias from Neural Networks with Adversarial Filtering
-Find our paper at [arXiv](https://arxiv.org/abs/2311.07141) and the short-version workshop paper at [arXiv](https://arxiv.org/pdf/2310.04955).
+Find our paper at [arXiv](https://arxiv.org/abs/2311.07141) and the short-version workshop paper at [Algorithmic Fairness through the Lens of Time, NeurIPS 2023](https://arxiv.org/pdf/2310.04955) and [arXiv](https://arxiv.org/pdf/2310.04955).
 Please cite the following if using the code:

 Long paper:
 ```